datduonguva/HiddenMarkovModel/README.md

 ```
 prediction = hm.predict(list_of_observations)
 ```
+## Theory
+Please refer to "hidden_markov_model.pdf" for explanation of how the model is constructed.

 ## Performance
 The following plots show how the model was used to reproduce the data that has been used to trained the model at different number of hidden states.